Lazy22zz/UE5-RPG-Combat-Game/README.md

   // Then eventually apply the effect AbilitySystemComponent->ApplyGameplayEffectSpecToTarget(EffectSpecHandle, TargetASC);
   ```
+- 8, Automatic Storage, Static Storage,  Dynamic Storage:\
+  Automatic storage: variables defined inside a function use `automatic storage`, which means the variables existence automatically when the function containing them is invoked, and expire when function terminated\
+  Static Storage: exists throughout the execution of an entire program.
+Two ways to make a variable static: 1, define it externally, outside a function; 2, using a keyword `static` when declaring a variable\
+  Dynamic Storage:

 # 1, Set Up Hero Character
 - 1, Base Class Structure \